 When my husband was in Honduras and we lived in Florida, there wasn’t a significant time difference (I think it was 1 hour).
 But now that he’s in Romania, he’s 8 hours ahead of us.
 So, we hung 1 clock with our local time and 1 clock with his local time.

 Not only is it useful, but it’s also helping the girls learn to tell time better on a ‘real clock’ and not just rely on digital ones.

-I also printed out some labels for them and hung them underneath.
-So, hopefully guests won’t think we’re entirely crazy.
+I printed out some labels for the clocks and hung them underneath.
+So, hopefully, guests won’t think we’re entirely crazy.

 One of the best things on our deployment wall is our photo collage.

-I just bought a cheap collage frame and the girls helped me pick out the pictures to go in it (and what order to put them in).
-And of course all of the pictures have daddy in them!
+I just bought a cheap collage frame and the girls helped me pick out the pictures to go in it.
+And of course, all of the pictures have Daddy in them!